TylerSteele/poempath/logs/Week7.md

 In an impulse born of frustration with not knowing what to name my mLab db, I have also made strides in the branding sector.
 I have purchased the domain rights for *poempath.com* <-- Both "poem path": the path of poems my app provides, and "po-empath": a reference to the predictive nature of the app and a nod to science-fiction mind-readers.
 If this name sours in my mind, I also picked up *nextpoem.com* for 99 cents (a safer and respectively more boring option).

+As for the frontend, I did build out a simple login page.
+I learn a bit more about using Quasar and have that much less to do for my frontend.
+Right now, it is simply conditionally rendered if the loggedIn variable is set to false and no routing takes place, but this will likely change.

 #### How Did I Do?

 From week 6: